aakashbehl1994/Lending_club/README.md

 We will use EDA to understand what consumer and loan attributes influence the tendency of a default.

-* Conclusions - The default rate has been analysed with variables such as GRADES, ANNUAL INCOME, PURPOSE OF LOAN, DEBT-TO-INCOME RATIO and finally for SMALL BUSINESS OWNERS having different GRADES since SMALL BUSINESS OWNERS had the maximum default rate
+* The default rate has been analysed with variables such as GRADES, ANNUAL INCOME, PURPOSE OF LOAN, DEBT-TO-INCOME RATIO and finally for SMALL BUSINESS OWNERS having different GRADES since SMALL BUSINESS OWNERS had the maximum default rate
 * Group member - AAKASH BEHL